jclark/microxml-er/recovery.md

 + the current input (a sequence of code-points)

 A step in the tokenization process consists of the following.
 + Recognizing the next lexical token.
 This consists of finding the longest initial subsequence of the input that matches one of the lexical tokens recognized in the current tokenization mode.
-It is possible for there to be two choices for the longest matching token (eg BOM and DATA_CHAR in Init mode): in this case, the choice that is not DATA_CHAR must be recognized.
+It is possible for there to be two choices for the longest matching token (eg S and DATA_CHAR in UnquoteAttributeValue mode): in this case, the choice that is not DATA_CHAR must be recognized.
 + Emitting zero or more abstract tokens according to the rules for that lexical token in that tokenization mode.
 + Possibly changing to another tokenization mode according to the rules for that lexical token in that tokenization mode.
 + Changing the current input to be the sequence of characters following the token.

-The tokenization process starts with Init as the current tokenization mode, and the input to the tokenization process as the current input, and repeats the tokenization step until the current input is empty.
+The tokenization process starts with Main as the current tokenization mode, and the input to the tokenization process as the current input, and repeats the tokenization step until the current input is empty.
 At this point, if the current tokenization mode is one of Tag, StartAttributeValue, SingleQuoteAttributeValue or DoubleQuoteAttributeValue, then a StartTagClose abstract token is emitted.

 ### Default handling rules